 The mounting frame must support the length, width, and weight of the HPWH unit.
 The weight of the HPWH unit must be evenly dispersed across the footing channels on the bottom of the unit.
-See Table 1 on page 8 for unit dimensions and weights.
+See Table 1 on page 7 for unit dimensions and weights.

-Note: A qualified engineer should design and size the structural components of the mounting frame.
+Note: A qualified engineer should design and size the structural components of the mounting frame and the appropriate hangers.
 Structural channels in a field-provided frame should be mounted perpendicular to the unit's footing channels.